 We strive to be the unifying bond that brings our community together and makes it a great place to call home.
 Without our agency partners, none of our work would be possible.
 Together we can create real, lasting change in Lincoln.

-United Way agency partners deliver services to youth and families within our community to help address United Way’s two focus areas- children and those in crisis.
+United Way agency partners deliver services to children, individuals and families within our community to help address United Way’s three pillars: Education, Income and Health.
 Community Health Charities of Nebraska offers hope and support to individuals dealing with chronic health conditions.
 Below is a list of all the programs for which we provide financial support.

 United Way Funded Agencies